guopenglieco/guopenglieco.github.io/_pages/about.md

 I am a third-year phd student in economics!
 My research interests are network economics and information economics.

-Especially, I want to investigate how strategic substitutes between agents' actions shapes some interesting phenomenons.
+Especially, I want to use game theory to investigate how strategic substitutes between agents' actions shapes some interesting phenomenons.